Zoher15/Zero-shot-s2/README.md

   * **DF40**: [https://github.com/YZY-stack/DF40](https://github.com/YZY-stack/DF40)

 ![alt text](image-1.png)
 A sample of images from the D3 (top), DF40 (middle), and GenImage (bottom) datasets.
 Can you guess which ones are real vs AI-generated?
-The answer is in the footnote on the next page.
+The answer is in the footnote on page 2 of the paper.

 The expected structure within `data/` after preparation is: